ganesha360/study-of-basic-gates/README.md

 ## Result:

-Program for logic gates and verify its truth table in quartus using Verilog programming
+Thus the different digital IC’s are studied and the truth table for different logic gates are verified.